Farah-H/Plane-Project/README.md

      i.e. "DD/MM/YYYY" vs "MM/DD/YYYY" in different countries, and if not does it make it clear which order the user should use when inputting this?
 - !Is it clear what the user is inputting for each attribute and what form it should take?
+## AirportAssistant class
+- Can the create_passenger() function retrieve and use a Passenger's name and Passport details
+    - Can they then add that Passenger to a Flight?
+-
 ## Flight class tests

 ## Seat class tests